Petrimus/blogs_mono/README.md

 Exercise 11.21 for Helsinki university course Full Stack open.
 This is monorepository containing both frontend and backend.
 App is running on Heroku at [blogsmono](https://blogsmono.herokuapp.com)

+## testing
+Application is usable also with out siging in, but it will open all features.
+Test user credentials are tester as username and test as password.

 ## commands

 ```npm run start:dev``` run webpack dev-server